 Since the 2000 round of international censuses, the methodology of census taking has changed dramatically in many European countries.
 Many countries moved away from the traditional information collection by enumerators in the whole country and use either completely register-based or combined data collection methods, including sample surveys, to reduce both cost and the burden on the public, while at the same time producing more regular and up-to-date statistical information.
-However, to achieve a change in methodology, certain conditions need to be fulfilled and implemented, with the agreement of census stakeholders and policy makers.
+However, to achieve a change in methodology, certain conditions need to be fulfilled and implemented, with the agreement of census stakeholders and policy makers.4

 Albania expressed in 2011 the intention to change census methodology for the next Census, but the necessary investments, particularly the build-up of reliable registers on buildings and dwellings as well as the resident population were not implemented.
-Today, the conditions for change are much more favorable than ten years ago.
+Today, the conditions for change are much more favourable than ten years ago.
 Albania has made important steps towards the digitalization of the administration, e-government and the electronic interaction with citizens.
 The citizens have unique ID numbers, which is used across the administration.
 A registration system for all businesses was developed for taxation and other administrative purposes.
 INSTAT is managing a business register for statistical purposes.
 GIS systems were implemented in different administrations and an Agency for the coordination of GIS installed (ASIG), where INSTAT is represented.
 Today, mobile communication systems cover the whole country and create the conditions for data collection via mobile computers etc.

-The Census 2020 will still need to be conducted as an enumeration in the field, but it will build on the progress of e-government, it will include technological innovations and fill in the existing gaps on the road towards a register based Census.
-The preparations for 2020 will contribute to establish a statistical create a resident population and building and dwelling register and introduce the possibility to link Census information with information from administrative sources (for instance the Civil Status Registry) for statistical purposes.
-INSTAT intends to produce annual updates of important census information after 2020, based on a combination of different data sources, including the registers.
+The Census will still need to be conducted as an enumeration in the field, but it will build on the progress of e-government, it will include technological innovations and fill in the existing gaps on the road towards a register based Census.
+The preparations for the census will contribute to establish a statistical create a resident population and building and dwelling register and introduce the possibility to link Census information with information from administrative sources (for instance the Civil Status Registry) for statistical purposes.
+INSTAT intends to produce annual updates of important census information after the census results, based on a combination of different data sources, including the registers.

-These efforts are in line with the Eurostat "Strategy for the post-2021 Census" and will also be supported by the project "Strong Local Statistics", funded by the Swiss Development Cooperation and implemented by INSTAT and the Swiss Federal Statistical Office (FSO) in the years 2018-2022.
+These efforts are in line with the Eurostat "Strategy for the post-2021 Census" and will also be supported by the project "Strong Local Statistics", funded by the Swiss Development